monome/docs/norns/clocks.md

 ### multiples

-you can run lots of clocks at once: up to 100.
+you can run lots of coroutines at once: up to 100.

 ```
 engine.name = 'PolyPerc'